Bdarz/HCI-FP-Personal_Files/README.md

    <img width="1920" height="1080" alt="AfterDesignMockup" src="https://github.com/user-attachments/assets/af881404-cce2-433d-b9f9-f9e770886b0e" />

    I introduced better navigation in the form of breadcrumbs and a progress bar.
 I made data presentation better with boxes and borders.
 Overall, i made the design cleaner so that users will be able to more easily see what is going on and interact with the quiz.
+   The original design is bland, lacks clear structuring and data presentation layout.
+It lacks clear navigation.
+Meanwhile, the new design contains all of those through boxes, borders, breadcrumbs, progress bars, etc.

 Part B. Implementation of 6 Design Patterns from GL